isbeorn/nina.docs/docs/advanced/autofocus.md

 ### AF Method

 The method used for autofocus.
-This is either Star HFR or contrast detection, both of which have been described in this document.
+This is either Star HFR or Contrast Detection, both of which have been described in this document.
 Default is Star HFR.

 ### AF Disable Guiding